AdamSobieski/Nifty/OVERVIEW.md

 Learners could use [conversational user interfaces](https://en.wikipedia.org/wiki/Conversational_user_interface) to interact with educational items, exercises, and activities.
 Learners could engage in meaningful, contextual dialogues with adaptive instructional systems about the educational items, exercises, and activities that they are consuming.

 ### Interactive Fiction

-Might some design principles and best practices from [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) be of use for developing advanced educational dialogue systems?
+Design principles and best practices from [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) could be of use for developing advanced educational dialogue systems.